jfdnc/prettier-plugin-gjs/README.md

 [Prettier](https://prettier.io/docs/en/index.html) is an opinionated code formatter.
 Prettier does not support the experimental syntax (similar to `.tsx`) that `.gjs` components are authored in.

+This plugin was forked from and is heavily based on [`@glimmerx/prettier-plugin-component-templates`](https://github.com/glimmerjs/glimmer-experimental/tree/master/packages/%40glimmerx/prettier-plugin-component-templates).

 ## Introduction

 This plugin extends the internal printers to handle `.gjs` syntax (usage of `<template>` syntax alongside familiar `.js` and `.ts` syntax).